arturo-j-martinez-ii/tlens/README.md

 76. Check you installed Python 3.12.7 correctly with `python3 --version` [terminal should output "Python 3.12.7"]
 77. Type `python3 -m ensurepip --upgrade`
 78. Type `python3 -m pip install --upgrade pip`
 79. Type `cd`

-82. Type in `sudo python3 -m pip install --upgrade faster-whisper sounddevice numpy pydub` and press "Enter" to install transcription code's Python dependencies
+80. Type in `sudo python3 -m pip install --upgrade faster-whisper sounddevice numpy pydub` and press "Enter" to install transcription code's Python dependencies
-83. Type in `git clone https://github.com/arturo-j-martinez-ii/tlens.git` and press "Enter" to install the transcription program
+81. Type in `git clone https://github.com/arturo-j-martinez-ii/tlens.git` and press "Enter" to install the transcription program
-84. Find the "Files" application on the left hand side of the desktop
+82. Find the "Files" application on the left hand side of the desktop
-85. Go to "Home" and open the new "tlens" folder
+83. Go to "Home" and open the new "tlens" folder
-86. Right click within "tlens" folder and select "Open in Terminal"
+84. Right click within "tlens" folder and select "Open in Terminal"
-87. Type in `python3 tlenscode` and press "Enter" to run the transcription program!
+85. Type in `python3 tlenscode` and press "Enter" to run the transcription program!

-To be continued...
+A black screen showing "Starting Transcription..." should appear.

+If so, you have successfully finished installing the transcription program!

+You can end the program by pressing "Esc" on the top left of your keyboard

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------